ntrocado/guitar-fx/README.md

 - **"s -gear"**:  opens the ui for the amp modeler, which is running as a vst in the background
 - **large vertical fader**:  simultaneously controls a number of parameters in all of the effects/modules
 - **rectangular XY pad on the left**:  shows a waveform for the present audio buffer, and controls the position (X) and amplitude (Y) of the granular synthesis module
-- **large XY pad on the right**:  plots a corpus of small sound bits, segmented and analyzed with the flucoma library (following [this technique](https://learn.flucoma.org/learn/2d-corpus-explorer/)); touching triggers the nearest individual sound segment
+- **large XY pad on the right**:  plots a corpus of small sound bits, segmented and analyzed with the flucoma library (following [this technique](https://learn.flucoma.org/learn/2d-corpus-explorer/)); touching the pad triggers the nearest individual sound segment